 Flower and Leaf Cutters

 This is just a small assortment of what I have of these cutters.
 Several are plunger cutters, in nesting sizes.
 There are three leaves in small medium and large, there are also several cutters in cool shapes like that star flower in the front.
 Yes, the plastic is a bit cheap.
 And yes, the handle of one of mine sort of falls off a lot.
 But they work.
 I bought this particular assortment from a friend in a Swap group on Facebook.
-But you can get a HUGE set of this type of cutter here on Amazon for a mere $13 or so.
+But you can get a HUGE set of this type of cutter here on Amazon.
+They aren’t particularly sharp cutters, but they make great templates when lightly pressed into the clay.
+You can then draw over them with a ball stylus tool.

 Ball Stylus Tools

-This set of 4 ball styluses was only $3.80, shipping included, on Amazon.
+This set of 4 ball styluses was a great deal.
+They’re also called dotting tools.
 They shipped from China, so it took a couple of weeks for them to arrive.
 They’re not the highest quality tools in the world, but they’re good enough.
 One of the tools is only single-ended, and three of the ball ends are the same size, so you’re not getting 8 different sized balls, but for that price I’m not complaining.
 One of the metal ends is inserted into the wooden handle at an angle, so the set wouldn’t pass quality control if I were in charge, but that doesn’t affect the use.
 They work great.
 They’re just what I needed.
 I spent twice this amount on a single ball stylus at Hobby Lobby last year.
 I use my ball styluses for making rows of dots in clay, adding a dot of paint, smoothing out an edge in an area that my finger can’t get to, drawing designs on clay, and even picking up and gently placing tiny pieces of clay.

 The set doesn’t come with a decorated handle, though.
 I covered one of them with a clay veneer as a demo for my review on the Czextruder earlier this year.
 You can do the same, making this a really fun set to have.